 Prezi is a new-school alternative to PowerPoint and Google Slides, with a heavy emphasis on educational use.
 The product’s most recent iteration (thanks to COVID) dove heavily into videoconferencing.

-Most of the criticisms mentioned for Google Slides apply here too: the tool can do a lot, including some really cool animations.
-But it just isn’t designed for churches, and it’s missing a wealth of functionality that you’d use every single week.
+Most of the criticisms mentioned for Google Slides apply here, too: the tool can do a lot, including some really cool animations.
+But it just isn’t designed for churches, and it’s missing a wealth of functionality you’d use every week.

 Like other general market solutions, these are things you won’t find in Prezi:

 - Ability to import lyrics and Bible verses